 About Us

-As a regional leader in online coach certification, we design our coaching programmes to meet the reality of today’s workplace across countries, cultures and time zones.
 A virtual classroom provides the flexibility we need in our busy lives.
 The technology used is smooth enough to make you forget it and feel you really are in a classroom.
 It makes learning possible from wherever you are.
 You can also connect with like-minded people from diverse backgrounds across the globe and incorporate ideas from the best practices.
 The live online interaction with the coach and fellow students offers a rich learning experience and fosters global networking opportunities.

 Join us on this enriching coaching journey.